 Tom is a co-founder and a Managing Partner of TTV.
-He has more than 16 years of venture capital experience.
+He has more than 18 years of venture capital experience.
 Tom was one of the first venture investors to recognize the transformative impact technology would begin having on the constitution and delivery of financial services.
-Tom was one of the first to identify advances in stored value, money remittance, alternative and mobile payments, services for the underbanked alternative loan origination and payments-as-a-service.
-Prior to founding TTV, Tom spent 30 years at IBM in marketing, selling and implementation of information technology projects.
+Tom was one of the first to identify advances in stored value, money remittance, alternative and mobile payments, services for the underbanked, alternative loan origination and payments-as-a-service.
+Prior to founding TTV, Tom spent 30 years at IBM in marketing as well as selling and implementation of information technology projects.
 Throughout his career at IBM, Tom conducted significant business with all of the largest financial services companies throughout the southeastern United States, including the rapidly growing banking centers of Charlotte and Atlanta.
 His last four years at IBM he was Vice President, Small and Medium Business - IBM Americas, where he had revenue responsibility of approximately $12 billion.
-For the previous decade, he was the IBM Southern Area General Manager, with responsibility for sales, marketing and services business for thirteen states, generating $7 billion in revenues with 6,000 employees.
+The previous decade, he was the IBM Southern Area General Manager, with responsibility for sales, marketing and services business for thirteen states, generating $7 billion in revenues with 6,000 employees.
+For TTV, he has served on the boards of 14 companies and currently serves on the Board of Directors of Apruve, eWise, Greenlight, PayGo, and Scratchpay, and as an observer at LendKey, and MicroBilt.
 His community affiliations include the United Way of Metropolitan Atlanta, Central Atlanta Progress, the Carter Center and the Woodruff Arts Center.
 He received the Armin Maier citizenship award from the Downtown Rotary Club in 1998.
 Tom earned a B.S.
 Degree in Industrial Management from the Georgia Institute of Technology and completed the executive program at Dartmouth’s Amos Tuck School of Business.

 Mark joined TTV in September 2008 as a General Partner.
-Mark has more than 14 years of venture capital experience and 30 years of operating experience growing one of the most successful bill payment systems, CheckFree.
+Mark has more than 17 years of venture capital experience and 30 years of operating experience growing one of the most successful bill payment systems, CheckFree.
 His accomplishments at CheckFree include inventing consumer direct online bill payment, the development and launch of its commercial and consumer electronic funds transfer services, and electronic bill payment and presentment businesses.
 He headed CheckFree’s strategic initiatives as well as mergers and acquisitions (more than 20 acquisitions during his tenure).
-Mark oversaw CheckFree’s growth from a pre-revenue start-up to a public corporation with over $1B in annual revenue.
+Mark oversaw CheckFree’s growth from a pre-revenue start-up to a public corporation with over $1 billion in annual revenue.
 CheckFree had an IPO in 1995 and was later sold to Fiserv (NASDAQ:FISV) in 2007 for $4.4 billion in cash.
 In 2000, Mr. Johnson left his position as Vice Chairman of Corporate Development and Marketing to form e-RM Ventures, a private investing consultancy focused on early-stage payments-related companies.
 He continued to work with CheckFree executive management on strategic issues through his Board of Director position, and returned to CheckFree as Vice Chairman in February 2003.
 Prior to joining CheckFree Corporation, Mr. Johnson worked for the Federal Reserve Bank and Bank One.
-In 2009 Mark was the Chairman of Venture Atlanta and is on the Board of Directors of the Technology Association of Georgia where in 2007 he was the Chairman.
+Mark was one of the first to identify advances in B2B payments, card linked marketing, alternative loan origination, multi-channel digital banking and specialty payments.
+For TTV, Mark is currently on the Board of Directors for Bill.com, Cardlytics, DefenseStorm, Exactuals, Financeit, Micronotes, MX, Payrailz, SmartAsset and Springbot.
 Mark earned a B. S. degree in Business from Miami University and an MBA degree from the Ohio State University.